 - "Middle-market consumers" is pretty straight forward for everyone to understand, it is probably you and me as you have access to the internet, can read and have the time to do so.

-- "The quality, taste and aspiration" here show the switch from ready to consume, low quality and products without a real soul, as consumers are more keen to get interested in goods and companies with a compelling story, quality products, and a real purpose.
+- "The quality, taste and aspiration" here shows the switch from ready to consume, low quality products and without a real soul, as consumers are more keen to get interested in goods and companies with a compelling story, quality products, and a real purpose.

 How a product is made, its impact, are now public, quickly known by everyone through global information, travel, and experiences.

-Much more goes beyond this, consumers do not only buy a product or service anymore, but they also embrace, identify and support company’s values, emotions, experiences, and messages.
+Much more goes beyond this.
+Consumers do not only buy a product or service anymore, but they also embrace, identify with and support company’s values, emotions, experiences, and messages.

-It is like consumers awareness has helped support and grow conscious companies and their services, for the better good in our opinion.
+It is like consumers awareness has helped support and grow conscious companies and their services, for the better good in my opinion.

 Why people dive into Luxury Democratization?

-Our take is that as we all have seen the rich and famous enjoying the luxuries of life, served by cooks and butlers, cruise in luxurious chauffeured black cars and spending weekends at the beach house, seemed a pretty nice life right?
+Our take is that as we all have seen the rich and famous enjoying the luxuries of life, served by cooks and butlers, cruising in luxurious chauffeured black cars and spending weekends at the beach house, a pretty nice life right?

 Apparently, some people, thought: "what if we could have the same privileges?
-For less money, more practical, and open to everyone.
+For less money, more practical, and basically available to everyone.

 Not a scoop!
-You are probably a user too, you now have on your phone, on-demand:
+You are probably a user too, as you now have on your phone, on-demand:

 - A private driver in the form of Uber, Lyft.